liquity/bold/README.md

 Hence redemptions in v2 always leave Troves open.
 This ensures that normal redemptions never lower the TCR* of a branch.

-**Need for unredeemable Troves**: Leaving Troves open at redemption means redemptions may result in Troves with very small (or zero) `debt < MIN_DEBT`.
+**Need for zombie Troves**: Leaving Troves open at redemption means redemptions may result in Troves with very small (or zero) `debt < MIN_DEBT`.
 This could create a griefing risk - by creating many Troves with tiny `debt < MIN_DEBT` at the minimum interest rate, an attacker could “clog up” the bottom of the sorted list of Troves, and future redemptions would hit many Troves without redeeming much BOLD, or even be unprofitable due to gas costs.

-Therefore, when a Trove is redeemed to below MIN_DEBT, it is tagged as unredeemable and removed from the sorted list.
+Therefore, when a Trove is redeemed to below `MIN_DEBT`, it is tagged as a "Zombie" and removed from the sorted list.

-When a borrower touches their unredeemable Trove, they must either bring it back to `debt > MIN_DEBT` (in which case the Trove becomes redeemable again), or close it.
+When a borrower touches their Zombie Trove, they must either bring it back to `debt > MIN_DEBT` (in which case the Trove becomes redeemable again), or close it.
 Adjustments that leave it with insufficient debt are not possible.

-Pending debt gains from redistributions and accrued interest can bring the Trove's debt above `MIN_DEBT`, but these pending gains don't make the Trove redeemable again.
-Only the borrower can do that when they adjust it and leave their recorded `debt > MIN_DEBT`.
+Pending debt gains from redistributions and accrued interest can bring the Trove's debt above `MIN_DEBT`, but these pending gains don't make the Trove normal again.
+When the pending gains are applied - either via direct debt adjustment, or the permissionless `applyPendingDebt` - and the resulting recorded `debt > MIN_DEBT`, the Trove becomes normal.

-### Full unredeemable Troves logic
+### Full Zombie Troves logic

 When a Trove is redeemed down to `debt < MIN_DEBT`, we:
-- Change its status to `unredeemable`
+- Change its status to `Zombie`
 - Remove it from the SortedTroves list
 - _Don't_ remove it from the `TroveManager.Troves` array since this is only used for off-chain hints (also this saves gas for the borrower for future Trove touches)

-Unredeemable Troves:
+Zombie Troves:

-- Can not be redeemed
+- Can not be redeemed (save for one special case - see below)
 - Can be liquidated
 - Do receive redistribution gains
 - Do accrue interest
-- Can have their accrued interest permissionlessly applied
+- Can have their accrued interest permissionlessly applied (which, if brings `debt >= MIN_DEBT`, re-adds them to the Sorted list and changes their status to `Active`)
 - Can not have their interest rate changed by their owner/manager
-- Can not be adjusted such that they're left with debt <`MIN_DEBT` by owner/manager
+- Can not be adjusted such that they're left with `debt < MIN_DEBT` by owner/manager
 - Can be closed by their owner
-- Can be brought above `MIN_DEBT` by owner (which re-adds them to the Sorted Troves list, and changes their status back to 'Active')
+- Can have their debt adjusted to above `MIN_DEBT` by owner (which re-adds them to the Sorted Troves list, and changes their status to `Active`)

 _(*as long as TCR > 100%.
 If TCR < 100%, then normal redemptions would lower the TCR, but the shutdown threshold is set above 100%, and therefore the branch would be shut down first.
 See the [shutdown section](#shutdown-logic) )_

+## Special case: redemptions and `lastZombieTroveId`

+When the first Zombie Trove with non-zero debt is created by a redemption, it is tagged as the `lastZombieTroveId`.

+This  `lastZombieTroveId` Zombie Trove is always first in line for future redemptions.
+This remains the case until one of the following events:

+- Its recorded debt is brought above MIN_DEBT - either by a debt adjustment, or an `applyPendingDebt` call
+- It is fully redeemed down to 0 debt - at which point, it becomes a regular zombie Trove
+- It is closed

+Rationale for `lastZombieTroveId`

+The intent is to ensure that an attacker can not deliberately create many unredeemable zombie Troves with non-zero debt via strategic redemptions.
+At most, they can create one (which will be first in line for future redemptions).

+It's still theoretically possible for multiple Zombie troves with non-zero debt to exist due to redistributions.
+However, redistributions are harder to deliberately engineer - they  rely on price drops, an empty Stability Pool and liquidations.
+The total unredeemable debt in an active branch is bounded by the total redistributed debt that Zombie Troves have received.

 ## Stability Pool implementation